The-Data-is-a-lie/Pathfinder_Char_Creator/README.md

    ( http://localhost:9000/, http://localhost:5000/ )

 Pending:
-Soon, you will be able to visit this website and just click + run there to fulfill all your random character generation needs https://pathfinder-1e-character-sheet.netlify.app/
+1) Soon, you will be able to visit this website and just click + run there to fulfill all your random character generation needs https://pathfinder-1e-character-sheet.netlify.app/
+2) GPT API call to generate a randomized fully fleshed out character backstory
+3) Adding Spheres of Power
+4) Adding Path of War

 ## More in-depth explanation
 What it does: